Qlove662/Project_02/README.md

 ## Technology:

-.HTML
+-HTML
-.CSS
+-CSS
-.JS
+-JS

 ## Ideas:

-Interactive navbar that has a Gif image.
+-Interactive navbar that has a Gif image.

-Menu with options and images that are clickable.
+-Menu with options and images that are clickable.

-Search results with an enter button and ability to click the search button.
+-Search results with an enter button and ability to click the search button.

 ## User Stories:

-As a user, I want to to copy or paste Gifs that can be shared.
+-As a user, I want to to copy or paste Gifs that can be shared.

-As a user, I want to search Gifs by entering a keyword or phrase.
+-As a user, I want to search Gifs by entering a keyword or phrase.

-As a user, I want Gif options when I enter keywords or phrases.
+-As a user, I want Gif options when I enter keywords or phrases.

-As a user, I want to see and view all of the Gif options in rows or columns.
+-As a user, I want to see and view all of the Gif options in rows or columns.

-As a user, I want the images to easily be viewed and organized.
+-As a user, I want the images to easily be viewed and organized.

 ## Wireframe: